Azure/autorest.csharp/readme.md

 1. String <-> Bool (different json type)
 2. Changing model kinds

-If you think you have a valid re-mapping scenario file an issue.
+If you think you have a valid re-mapping scenario that's not supported file an issue.

 :warning: